Being able to jump really high is one of the most sought after characteristics of elite level volleyball players.

 In this article I’m going to break down exactly what it takes to jump higher specifically for the sport of volleyball as well as give you some timeless vertical jump training advice.

-We’ll also take a look at some of the best exercises you should be doing to increase your vertical jump for volleyball.
+We’ll also take a look at some of the best vertical jump exercises you should be doing if you’re a volleyballer.

 Do Volleyball Players Need To Jump High?